Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Summary of our approach

-In this work, we introduce a scaling approach to evaluating the ``qubit cost'' of performing concatenated fault-tolerant quantum computing protocols.
-Here ``qubit cost'' is the number of physical qubits necessary to perform the computation, which determines the size of the quantum computer required.
-We begin here with a summary of our methods and results, to give the reader the basic intuition, while leaving the many technical details to the remainder of the text.
+In this work, we introduce a matrix approach for evaluating the ``physical qubit cost'' of performing concatenated fault-tolerant quantum computation.
+Here ``physical qubit cost'' is the number of physical qubits needed for the computation, which determines the required size of the quantum computer.
+This section provides a summary of our methods and results.
+To provide the basic intuition, it presents the simplest application of our approach for an arbitrary-sized algorithm with an arbitrary number of levels of concatenation $K$.
+It then outline the generalization to more complicated settings, but leaves the full technical details to the remaining sections of this article.